Radhika303/Impact_Covid_PetAdoption/README.md

 # Impact of Covid on Pet Adoption

-A team project with Mabel Alamu, Jen Johansson, JB Kinlacheeny, Radhika Sagar to analyze the impact of COVID-19 had on pet adoption rates in Norfolk, VA and Dallas, TX.
+A team project with Mabel Alamu, Jen Johansson, JB Kinlacheeny, Radhika Sagar to analyze the impact of COVID-19 on pet adoption rates in Norfolk, VA and Dallas, TX.

 We take a look at available COVID data (documented, positive test results) and cross-reference it with publicly available data related to pet adoptions to determine if there is an increase in pet adoptions as the pandemic continues.